TYPO3 vs WordPress – My Honest Opinion

 But: Market Share ≠ Quality

-TYPO3's low market share does not mean it is worse.
-It means it is optimized for specific use cases.
-WordPress serves the mass market.
-TYPO3 serves enterprise requirements.
+The low market share of TYPO3 does not mean it is worse.
+It means it is optimised for specific use cases.
+WordPress caters to the mass market.
+TYPO3 caters to enterprise requirements.

 Security & Updates